MicrosoftDocs/OfficeDocs-ConnectivityAnalyzer/connectivity-analyzer/mismatching-soa-and-ns-zone-names.md

 ---
-title: SOA Record returned for a parent zone while having separate NS record delegation configured for a domain
+title: SOA Record for the parent zone is returned when the child zone uses NS record delegation
 description: Provides additional information and references for a common DNS misconfiguration.
 author: stanalek
 ms.author: stanalek